Stay organized with collections Save and categorize content based on your preferences.

 Create a Terraform configuration file

-Create a terraform configuration file called main.tf to include the Google Cloud resources used in this project.
+Create a Terraform configuration file called main.tf and include the Google provider for Terraform resources used in this quickstart.

 Note that you can use interpolation for substitutions such as reference variables, attributes of resources, and call functions.